kavix/perseus/README.md

 ## 🎓 Educational Value

-This project serves as an excellent resource for learning:
+This project serves as an excellent resource for learning

 ✅ Android app development with Flutter
 ✅ Mobile security and forensics